 - 2 cups chocolate chips, semi-sweet (or Hershey's Dark)

-- Preheat oven to 350 degrees F. Lightly grease a 9x13 inch metal pan.
+- Preheat oven to 350 degrees F. Lightly grease a 9x13 inch metal pan or line it with foil and grease the bottom.

 - Transfer the mixture to a bowl (if you melted the butter and sugar in the mixing bowl, you don't have to transfer anything).Stir in the cocoa, salt, baking powder and vanilla.
 Add the eggs, beating till smooth; then add the flour and chips, stirring until combined.
 (Note: if the batter is still very warm, let it cool slightly before adding the chips, otherwise they will melt into the batter).